mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 ...
 ```

-There is more to be discussed regarding `xpc_pipe_routine` and MIG, but at this point we've collected enough info to move on.
+There is more to be discussed regarding `xpc_pipe_routine` and MIG (edit: probably another post, this one is already huge), but at this point we've collected enough info to move on.
 We know what C headers and functions need to be used to make queries against `launchd`, and we know how to dump queries made by `launchctl`.

 #### Trying out bindgen